CU-ESIIL/how_to_contribute/docs/contribute-oasis.md

 # Contribute to OASIS (Org‑level docs)

+!!! note "What is OASIS?"
+    OASIS is our GitHub organization hub — a templating and navigation system for CI‑friendly research.
+It hosts the sites and templates that tie the ecosystem together.

 Use this when your contribution is **cross‑cutting**: Quickstarts, Containers, Resources, or site templates that help people navigate or bootstrap work.

 ## Scope examples